The most common question we get asked at Care Check is ‘how long does a DBS last?’ and the answer may surprise you.

 Thus, employers must decide how often their staff needs their DBS checks to be renewed to ensure they have the most accurate information on an employee.
-Most authorities suggest this should take place every 3 years.
+Most authorities suggest this should take place every three years.

-How often should a DBS Check be renewed?
+How often should a DBS check be renewed?

-If a company is regulated by a body such as the Care Quality Commission (CQC) or Ofsted then they would need to refer to them to see what timescales are in place.
+If a company is regulated by a body such as the Care Quality Commission (CQC) or Ofsted, they would need to refer to them to see what timescales are in place.

 Often employers will be required by law to carry out new checks for the child and adults barred lists depending on what type of job role the employee will be doing.

-If you need any more information regarding DBS renewal periods, please call us on 03000 200 190 and we will be happy to help.
+If you need any more information regarding DBS renewal periods, please call us on 03000 200 190, and we will be happy to help.